appium/appium/packages/appium/docs/en/quickstart/uiauto2-driver.md

 ## Install the driver itself

+Like all Appium drivers, the UiAutomator2 driver is installed via the [Appium Extension CLI](../cli/extensions.md).
-Since the UiAutomator2 driver is maintained by the core Appium team, it has an 'official' driver name that you can use to install it easily via the [Appium Extension CLI](../cli/extensions.md):
+Since UiAutomator2 is maintained by the core Appium team, it has an 'official' driver name (`uiautomator2`), which makes the installation simpler.

+Before installing, make sure your Appium server is _not_ running (if it is, quit it with Ctrl-C).
+Then run the following command:

 ```bash
 appium driver install uiautomator2